Previous Article

 Traditional softwood timber expands and contracts primarily based on moisture.
 When it rains, wood swells; when it dries, it shrinks.

-Because composite decking is a hybrid matrix of wood fibres and high-density plastics, which varies depending on the type of composite decking you buy.
-It is virtually impervious to moisture.
-But when the sun beats down on your patio, the plastic polymers absorb that heat and physically expand in length and width.
+Because composite decking is a hybrid matrix of wood fibres and high-density plastics, it is virtually impervious to moisture.
+However, depending on the type of composite decking you buy, it will react to heat.
+When the sun beats down on your patio, the plastic polymers absorb that heat and physically expand in length and width.

 To ensure your decking has the room it needs to breathe, you must follow these three specific measurements during installation: